Dumb and Dumber To: Development

 After months of speculation, the Farrelly brothers confirmed in October 2011 that they would make a sequel to Dumb and Dumber.
-The script was completed the following year in October and Jim Carrey and Jeff Daniels were expected to reprise their roles, despite Carrey having temporarily withdrawn his involvement in June due to concerns that Warner Bros. had shown little enthusiasm for the sequel.
+The script was completed the following year in October, and Jim Carrey and Jeff Daniels were expected to reprise their roles, despite the former having temporarily withdrawn his involvement in June due to concerns that Warner Bros.
+Pictures had shown little enthusiasm for the sequel.
 In response to these developments, Daniels said he would not do the sequel without Carrey.

 Regarding the progress of the sequel, Peter Farrelly explained:

 It's going well.
 We have a great script and now we are just trying to get it made.
 I love the script.
 It's exactly like the first one.
 We pick up 20 years later.
 We explain what they've done for the last 17 or 18 years.
 We take off from that and it's just a lot of laughs.
 It's at Warner Bros., and right now it's being financed outside the studio, but it will be released by Warner Bros.
 And that's all being worked out right now.
 If you liked Dumb and Dumber, you'll like this because it's the same and more.
 It's really fun.
 It's being made through Warner Bros. but now we have several financiers that are negotiating with the studio and trying to make the best deal.
 Whichever one does will make the movie.
 It's going to be made through Warner Bros. and released by Warner Bros. but financed by an outside financer.

 Australian band Empire of the Sun composed the score for the film.
 In June 2013, Warner Bros. decided not to move forward with the sequel but allowed the film to be pitched to other studios.
-Soon after, an independent company, Red Granite Pictures, agreed to finance the sequel with a $35 million budget.
-Universal Pictures distributed the film in North America, the United Kingdom, Australia, Germany and Spain, while Red Granite sold the film to independent distributors.
-Even though Warner Bros. had no involvement in making the sequel, its New Line Cinema division, which produced the first film and its prequel, Dumb and Dumberer: When Harry Met Lloyd, was given studio credit from Universal.
+Soon after, Red Granite Pictures, agreed to finance the sequel with a $35 million budget, with Warner Bros. receiving "participation stake".
+Additionally, Universal Pictures acquired the film's distribution rights in North America, the United Kingdom, Ireland, Australia, New Zealand, Germany, Austria and Spain, while Red Granite sold the film to independent distributors.
+Warner Bros.'s New Line Cinema division—which produced the first film and its prequel, Dumb and Dumberer: When Harry Met Lloyd—was given a studio credit.